esa/nanosat-mo-framework/README.md

 More documentation about code examples, SDK packaging and usage is available under [sdk](sdk) directory.

 ## Logging
 This project uses the default Java logger (java.util.Logger) to generate log messages.
-The verbosity of these log messages can be changed by configuring the logging.properties file inside the MVN\_HOME directory.
+The verbosity of these log messages can be changed by configuring the logging.properties file inside the NMF\_HOME directory.

 # Source Code
 The source code of the NanoSat MO Framework can be found on [GitHub].